 the capital city of China.
 Staying in the city allows you to learn more about Chinese culture and really get under the skin of this unique and exciting location.

-For something really unique that allows you to unlock more of China's great history, China's Imperial Treasures and Natural Wonders Escorted Tour
+For something really unique that allows you to unlock more of China's great history, China's Imperial Treasures and Natural Wonders Escorted Itinerary

 is unbeatable.
 Traverse a quiet section of the Great Wall in Jinshanling, go behind the scenes in Xi'an's Institute of Archaeology (home to the terracotta army), see pandas in Dujiangyan, learn tai chi atop the Yangtze River and more.
 In partnership with National Geographic Expeditions, you'll be accompanied by an expert guide the whole way and, on your travels, meet conservationists and archaeologists who can help you learn all there is to know about the history and natural landscape of China.